oasysgames/oasys-docs/docs/architecture/2-hub-layer/2-ecosystem/1-token/1-4-oas-tokens.md

 | 2024 Dec 31 | 1000 sOAS → 1000 OAS|

-**Please remind all example token claims are approximate numbers.
-Therefore, it might not be accurate.**
+**Please keep in mind that all example token claims are approximate numbers.
+Therefore, they might not be accurate.**

-### How to claim sOAS onto OAS​
+### How to claim sOAS into OAS​
-You can claim sOAS onto OAS​ at [oasys-pos-fe](https://tools-fe.oasys.games/sOAS)
+You can claim sOAS into OAS​ at [oasys-pos-fe](https://tools-fe.oasys.games/sOAS)

 ## LOAS